Speed of Sound for Hadronic and Quark Phases in a Magnetic Field: Concluding remarks

-An important outcome of our investigation is the reported anisotropy in the speed of sound.
+Another important outcome of our investigation is the reported anisotropy in the speed of sound in the presence of a magnetic field.
 In the magnetized medium, the speed of sound is split with different values along and transverse to the magnetic field direction.
-In the quark phase, the speed of sound is larger than in the hadronic phase reaching at moderate fields a square value close to the conformal limit $\sim 1/3$, while in the hadronic phase it is smaller than that value.
-For the model under consideration the splitting is not too noticeable at moderate field values, since it depends on the pressure splitting which is apparent only for fields larger than $10^{18}$ G \cite{magnetizedfermions,Laura}.
-On the contrary, we found that in the strong field limit, when $B \gtrsim \mu^2$, the transverse speed velocity approaches zero, indicating that when the quarks are confined into the LLL there is no medium available to transmit a pressure perturbation in that direction; while in this limit the speed of sound along the field direction reaches the causal limit $V_\| \approx 1$, which is an indication of the large increase of the fluid stiffness along the field lines.
+This is a consequence of the splitting of the EOS in a magnetized medium \cite{magnetizedfermions, PhaseTrans-B}.
+We have shown that in the strong-field limit, when $B \gtrsim \mu^2, m^2$, the transverse speed velocity approaches zero, indicating that when the quarks are confined into the LLL there is no medium available to transmit a pressure perturbation in that direction; while in this limit the speed of sound along the field direction reaches the causal limit $c_s^\| \approx 1$, which is an indication of the large increase of the fluid stiffness along the field lines.

-Since the SOS is a measure of the stiffness of the EOS, the fact that the magnetized quark matter phase has a larger speed of sound than the magnetized hadronic phase, indicates that a star with a magnetized quark phase can reach a larger mass.
-This result is in agreement with a recent finding \cite{Nature2020} showing that the heaviest neutron stars, with masses $\sim 2 M_\odot$, should have deconfined quark-matter in their cores.
+Since the SOS is a measure of the stiffness of the EOS, the fact that the MDCD phase has a larger SOS than the magnetized hadronic phase, indicates that a star with a magnetized quark phase can reach a larger mass.
+This result is in agreement with a recent finding \cite{Nature2020} showing that the heaviest neutron stars, with masses $\sim 2 M_\odot$, should have deconfined quark-matter in their cores and also with the mentioned results of \cite{InhStars}, where stellar masses $\sim 2M_{\odot}$ can be reached by hybrid star having quark matter in the MDCD phase at the core.
+It is likely that future observations will provide more compelling evidence in favor of models with EOS where $c_s$ goes above the conformal limit \cite{Comp-Arguments}.